ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

 National Savings and Investments (NS&I) is both a Government department and an Executive Agency of the Chancellor of the Exchequer.
-According to its website, NS&I is one of the largest savings organisations in the UK, with 25 million customers.
+According to its website, NS&I is one of the largest savings organisations in the UK, with 26 million customers.
 Perhaps best known for premium bonds, the organisation also offers a range of other savings and investments to suit different people’s needs.
 All the products offer 100% security because NS&I is backed by HM Treasury.
+This means it is attractive for individuals wishing to shelter cash for a relatively short time (eg the proceeds of a house sale prior to a new purchase) to save with NS&I as their money is protected.

 Individuals can buy National Savings products online, but new investors will need to supply evidence of identity and address.